AKSW/docs.ontowiki.net/ontowiki/extensions.md

 ---
-layout: page
-title: Available Extensions
+title: extensions
+tags: [ontowiki]
+sidebar: ontowiki_sidebar
+permalink: /ontowiki_extensions/
 ---
 # Available Extensions

 OntoWiki can be extended by various different extensions.
 They enable you to tune it as you want to fit you needs.